-- To promote, support and protect the privacy, dignity and rights of parents, pupils and staff. - To command the support of parents, pupils and staff - Comply with best practice - Conform with the law - Promote the care and welfare of pupils. - Support the school in meeting the "Every Child Matters" outcomes of 'be healthy' and 'stay safe'.
+- To promote, support and protect the privacy, dignity and rights of parents/carers, pupils and staff.

+- To command the support of parents/carers, pupils and staff

+- Comply with best practice

+- Conform with the law

+- Promote the care and welfare of pupils.